-This post summaries the February weather in San Francisco, with tips on what to wear as well as things to do.
-February in San Francisco tends to be somewhat cool, however, it is milder than most other US cities at this time of year.
+This post summaries the February weather in San Francisco, with tips on what to wear as well as things to do and is updated for 2019.
+You may also find helpful our weather posts for January and March.

 On average, about 16 days will be either clear or at least partly sunny with 10 days reporting some rainfall.
 Of those 10 days, however, only about 3 days will see heavy rainfalls of 0.5 inches (about 13mm) or more.
 Daylight hours increase this month from January, allowing more time outside to explore this great city.
 Early in February, you can expect about 10.5 hours of daylight increasing to almost 11.5 hours by the end of the month.

 The wind in San Francisco during February tends to mostly be light to moderate, ranging between 6mph and 12 mph but occasionally can exceed 15 mph.